Paths and Pathfinders Program

 During the gala archivist Val Billesberger announced a new satellite event for the program in March 2024.
 Titled Up Close and Personal: Women of Mission, the event will feature live storytelling by local women previously acknowledged through the Paths & Pathfinders Program.

 View our photo gallery of the event featuring photographs by Ellen Nguyen.
-If you wish to order any images please contact the Archives
+If you wish to order any images please contact Ellen Nguyen Photography

 Madeleine Engh